Brihadisvara Temple: Inscriptions

-The Brihadishwara Temple has Tamil and Sanskrit inscriptions from the 11th century.

 Temple personnel

 An inscription on the north wall of enclosure, dated 1011 CE, gives a detailed accounts of people employed and supported by the temple.
 The inscription gives their wages, roles and names.
 It includes over 600 names including those of priests, lamp lighters, washermen, tailors, jewelers, potters, carpenters, sacred parasol bearers, dance gurus, dancing girls, singers, male and female musicians, superintendents of performance artists, accountants among others.
 Their wages was in parcels of land, so their temple employment was likely part-time.

 The temple employed devadasis who were dancers and singers of devotional hymns.
 Among its numerous inscriptions are frequent gifts that state, "to provide for worship, for food to assembly of sannyasis (monks or ascetics) and for repairs".
 According to George Michell, the Thanjavur temple was a major charity institution in its history.
 It provides free meal for pilgrims, devotees and wayfarers on a daily basis.
 On the days of Hindu festivals, these meals were elaborate and when brahmins were particularly invited and fed.